Supinfo-AppleLab/BlindTest/README.md

     cd BlindTest
     git checkout Exercise_0

+To be able to play musics, you have to drag ".mp3" files into the xcode project.
+(Should be in the MP3 group)

 Use git & Github power:
 -----------------------

-To see the changes made between each exercice:
+To see what i've done for each exercise:

 * [0 to 1][0]
 * [1 to 2][1]